Please view the document submission FAQ below for pharmacy operations assessments.

 You will NOT have the ability to compose a new email in the encrypted account.
 Please REPLY to the original encrypted email that was sent to you, and add attachments as you normally would.
 There is a 35MB limit per email, so you may need to send multiple emails with attachments.
 This is perfectly acceptable.

 Please also note that the encrypted email AUTO-DELETES after 30 days.
-If you do not submit your documentation within 30 days, the practice advisor will send you a new encrypted email so that you can reply to this and submit your documentation.
+If you do not submit your documentation within 30 days, you will need to email firstname.lastname@example.org to request a new link.

 The OCP is committed to providing the highest level of security, controls and integrity to support secure email encryption for information transfer.
 As such our email encryption service provider adheres to the following standards: